 Fran Connolly – adult eating disorders

 I work two and a quarter days a week for TEWV as an art psychotherapist as part of the Northern Centre for Eating Disorders.
-I work as part of the inpatient programme on Birch Ward at West Park Hospital, Darlington and the eating disorders enhanced day service at Imperial Avenue in Stockton.
+I work as part of the inpatient programme on West Park Hospital, Darlington and the eating disorders enhanced day service at Imperial Avenue in Stockton.